-- 40. The planning enforcement work includes reactive work and proactive work and the framework for how this is delivered is set out in the Enforcement Strategy (which is additional to the Enforcement Policy) which was agreed by the Cabinet in 2014-15.
+42. The planning enforcement work includes reactive work and proactive work and the framework for how this is delivered is set out in the Enforcement Strategy (which is additional to the

+Enforcement Policy) which was agreed by the Cabinet in 2014-15.
 The purpose of the Enforcement Strategy was to try and strike a balance between the day to day reactive work and the proactive work that can provide added value, although how this works depends on the staff resources available.
-Recent changes have been implemented to focus and prioritise the complaints received in order to make the best of resources available. - 41.
-The number of planning enforcement cases / complaints received (the reactive work) over the last few years has remained fairly steady at around 500 cases per annum which for the 3 case officers works out at about 165 per annum.
-During 2016-17 this number dropped to 406 planning enforcement cases or complaints and this has remained stable in 2017-18 with 432 cases received.
-During this period 224 cases warranted some form of enforcement action and 9 enforcement notices were served and the Team dealt with some lengthy and complex cases.
-It is envisaged that the number of cases received will reduce as a result of the changes implemented in order to focus and prioritise resources. - 42.
+Recent changes have been implemented to focus and prioritise the complaints received in order to make the best use of resources available.

+- 43. The number of planning enforcement cases / complaints received (the reactive work) has diminished slightly over the last few years, as a result of staff prioritising workload due to having to deal with increasingly complex cases.
+During 2016-17, 406 planning enforcement cases or complaints were received, and this remained stable in 2017-18 with 432 cases received.
+For 2018 2019 the number of complaints received fell to 285.
+Of these 35 cases warranted some form of enforcement action, with 5 enforcement notices being issued, and the Unit dealt with some lengthy and complex cases.
+It is envisaged that the number of cases received will remain consistent as a result of the changes implemented in order to focus and prioritise resources. - 44.
 The proactive work as identified in the Enforcement Strategy includes the monitoring of a sample of caravan sites annually.
 Proactive monitoring was carried out in 2016-17 when site inspections were undertaken of a sample of those sites with 12-month holiday use, and no breach was found.
-During 2017-18 proactive monitoring focussed on touring sites and storage.
-The Enforcement Unit is also responsible for administering the register of Tree Preservation Orders and is currently (with the input of the Biodiversity Unit), reviewing and rationalising the register.
+During 2017-18 proactive monitoring focussed on touring sites and storage, and this will continue for the forthcoming closed season. - 45.
+The Enforcement Unit is currently in the process of plotting all issued enforcement notices with a view of producing an electronic register which will eventually be available online.
+It is also responsible for administering the register of Tree Preservation Orders and has recently completed a review and rationalisation of the register (with the input of the Biodiversity Unit).
 The Enforcement Unit also monitors planning applications that have been subject to a section 106 agreement with the priority given to applications where there are commuted sums involved for such matters as play areas, education and highway improvements.